MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

    > [!NOTE]
    > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."

-1. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
+1. Connect to SharePoint as a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) or [above](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365 in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 ## Get the current mode that is set for Restricted Search